gtvj/gtvj.github.io/_posts/2018-04-19-dont-reserve-a-plot-for-weeds.md

 ---
 id: 1520
-title: 'Don&#8217;t reserve a plot for weeds'
+title: 'Do not reserve a plot for weeds'
 date: 2018-04-19T07:47:28+00:00
 author: Gwyn
 layout: post